Professor Esther Eidinow

 Research interests

 My broad area of expertise is ancient Greek society and culture, with specific focus on ancient Greek religion and magic.
 I have published monographs on oracles, curse tablets and binding spells, concepts of fate, luck and fortune, and the social emotions surrounding ‘witchcraft’ trials in classical Athens.
-I am the editor with Thomas Harrison (St Andrews) of a new series on Ancient Religions and Cognition for Cambridge University Press, and co-founder and co-Editor in Chief (with Luther Martin, Vermont) of the Journal of Cognitive Historiography; I have also started (2019) a new series (with Katherina Lorenz at Giessen, and Anna Collar, Southampton) on Ancient Environments.
+I am the series editor with Hugh Bowden (KCL) of Ancient Religion and Cognition for Cambridge University Press, and, with Katherina Lorenz (Giessen) and Anna Collar (Southampton), of Ancient Environments for Bloomsbury Academic.
+With Luther Martin (Vermont) I founded the Journal of Cognitive Historiography.

 Much of my work is informed by a broader curiosity about how different cultures respond to not knowing about the future (raising questions about responses to uncertainty, risk, and decision making).
-I have recently given (written) evidence to the House of Lords Risk Assessment and Risk Planning Committee (2021); I am currently collaborating on a project funded by 'Engineering X' (a collaboration of the Royal Academy of Engineering and Lloyd's Register Foundation) on complex systems.
+I have given (written) evidence to the House of Lords Risk Assessment and Risk Planning Committee (2021), and collaborated on a project funded by 'Engineering X' (a collaboration of the Royal Academy of Engineering and Lloyd's Register Foundation) on complex systems.

 My interests in this area are shaped by my career before academia, when I worked as an editor and writer, specializing in scenarios and strategy for business, governments and international organisations, such as UNAIDS.
 I still work with some of my business and strategy colleagues on related questions—e.g., what makes a narrative about the future seem plausible--and work with businesses, especially SMEs, on narrative and story-telling.